wrsturgeon/sigma-types/README.md

 (If exactly how is unclear and you have a few minutes and a mind to be blown, see [the Curry-Howard correspondence](https://en.wikipedia.org/wiki/Curry%E2%80%93Howard_correspondence).)

-We implement a subset of $\Sigma$-types in which $B$ represents a decidable proposition, and thus, to decide whether a proof exists to inhabit $B$, we ask for a function that takes the value of $A$ and returns a Rust `Result`.
+We implement a subset of $\Sigma$-types in which $B$ represents a decidable proposition.
+To decide whether a proof exists to inhabit the type of $B$ (which isn't directly represented), the programmer supplies a Rust function that takes the value of $A$ and returns a `Result`.

 ### Why not call this library `invariant` or something more clear?